-If you activate Weather Alert Watch while operating in normal mode, the radio checks the most recently-used weather channel every seven seconds.
-If it detects a weather alert for your area, it will change the channel to the last-used weather channel.
+If you activate Weather Alert Watch while operating in normal mode, the radio checks the most recently-used weather channel every 7 seconds.
+If it detects a weather alert, it will change the channel to the last-used weather channel.
 The radio will not check the weather channel while you are actively transmitting; it waits until your transmission is finished and then checks the weather channel.

 To turn Weather Alert Watch on or off, press and hold CALL-MENU while the radio is idle.
-Select Setup and then WX-Alert Mode.
-Use CHANNEL UP and CHANNEL DOWN to choose WX Alert Mode setting ON or Off.
+Select Setup and then WX Alert Mode.
+Turn the PUSH/ENTER knob to choose On or Off, and press PUSH/ENTER to select.